 Why do you need a procurement strategy?

-Although procurement may sound like a boring business function, it is essential to just about any organization.
+Procurement is essential to just about any organization.
 Procurement managers and their teams are responsible for improving process efficiencies, solving complex business problems, minimizing risks to sourcing and production processes, and ensuring compliance.
 That makes procurement strategy relevant for practically every industry and sector.

 Procurement strategy framework

 Regardless of an organization’s size or industry, every procurement strategy is based on a common framework.
-Through the use of this framework–as well as best practices — a procurement professional can address an organization’s goals and objectives while steering it toward success.
+Through the use of this framework, as well as best practices, a procurement professional can address an organization’s goals and objectives while steering it toward success.
 Here are the elements of that framework: